 These captivity breed saltwater fish add color and personality to any saltwater tank.

-Let’s have a look at all the information you’ll need to consider before adding one of these stunning little fish to your tank.
+Here is everything you’ll need to know before adding one of these stunning little fish to your tank.

 A saltwater tank of 35 Gallons minimum is needed with plenty of hiding places for when they feel threatened they can swim into and hide.